 - Opportunities to represent clients in trial and appellate litigation through the school’s Guardian ad Litem Appellate Advocacy Clinic and Elder Law Clinic;

-- Close working relationships with Elon Law’s nationally regarded advocacy faculty, including Catherine Ross Dunham, The Honorable James G. Exum, Jr., Peter Hoffman and Alan Woodlief.
+- Close working relationships with Elon Law’s nationally regarded advocacy faculty, including Catherine Ross Dunham, The Hon.
+James G. Exum, Jr., and Alan Woodlief.